tyiannak/multimodal_movie_analysis/analyze_visual/Readme.md

 * script_debug : debug script

-For farther information read the docstrings.
+For further information read the docstrings.